 This course is a biblical and practical study of the Lord's command to "make disciples of all the nations."
-The student will do biblical study of the elements of local church ministry necessary for fulfilling that command (i.e., evangelism, discipleship, and missions), will do research of contemporary models for fulfilling that command, and will apply the results of that study and research to the development of a practical strategy the student could employ in a church he may serve.
+The student will do biblical study of the elements of ministry necessary for fulfilling that command (i.e., evangelism, discipleship, and missions), will do research of contemporary models for fulfilling that command, and will apply the results of that study and research to the development of a practical strategy the student could employ in a specific ministry setting.